The world’s most expensive passport is the Turkish passport, priced at 309 USD or 11,281 TL for a 10-year validity passport.

 What is the Most Valuable Passport?
 Passport Cost vs Visa-Free Access

-The United States on the other hand is one of the least valuable in the world.
-A U.S. Passport costs $130 (excluding administration fees) and citizens can only travel to 123 countries visa-free.
-That’s means a UAE passport is 10.6 times more valuable for visa-free travel than a U.S. Passport.
+The United States is one of the least valuable in the world.
+A U.S. Passport costs $130 (excluding administration fees) and citizens can only travel to 117 countries visa-free.
+That means on a cost-per-visa-free-destination basis, the UAE passport is 10.6 times more valuable for visa-free travel than a U.S. Passport.
 Here are the 5 most valuable passports in the world:

 Top 5 Most Valuable Passports: